ejlaflure/World_Weather_Analysis/README.md

 - Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients’ weather preferences.
 - Method: Create a Pandas DataFrame with 500 or more of the world’s unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

-Your analysis of the data will be split into three main parts, or stages.
+The analysis of the data will be split into three main stages:

 - Collect the Data
   - Use the NumPy module to generate more than 1,500 random latitudes and longitudes.